 Coping with COVID-19: Using Behavioral Science and Digital Health to Promote Healthy Families (2020-2021)

-During the pandemic, a secondary mental health crisis has emerged, and family relationships can be a major source of risk or protection.
+During the COVID-19 pandemic, a secondary mental health crisis has emerged.
 Many families are facing disrupted routines, financial stress from job loss, pressures to work from home while caring for children and illness.
-During a time like this, family conflict, conflict within couples and parenting challenges are inevitable.
-The ways in which families address conflict and support one another makes a difference in mental health outcomes among both children and adults.

 Fall 2020 – Summer 2021